Chair & CEO

-We have completed a long-term infrastructure plan to address capacity constraints and to accommodate the approximately 2 million annual passengers forecast by the year 2020.
-Over the next five years the Airport Terminal Building will be expanded in two phases, with the first phase scheduled for completion in 2018, and the second phase completed in 2021.
+We have completed a long-term infrastructure plan to address capacity constraints and to accommodate projected passenger traffic.
+The two-phased Airport Terminal Building expansion is well underway with the first phase completed in 2018, and the second phase scheduled to be completed early in 2023.
 A long-term Financial Plan was also prepared in order to support the investment in infrastructure improvements, and includes future borrowings in the form of a private placement bond and credit facilities.

 Note 2.
 Revenue includes net AIF and operating revenue.

 Note 4.
-Capital includes the expansion of the Airport Terminal Building, additional aircraft bridges and the expansion of the hold bag screening system and the rehabilitation of apron II.
+Capital includes the expansion of the Airport Terminal Building, additional passenger loading bridges, the expansion of the hold bag screening system and the rehabilitation of apron II.